CTSIatUCSF/plumage/README.md

 Virtual Home team at the [Clinical & Translational Science Institute][CTSI] at the [University of California, San Francisco][UCSF], in collaboration with UCSF's [Research Resources Program][RRP].
+Big thanks to Ed Ward and Praveen Angyan from [SC CTSI] at USC and CHLA for helpful bug fixes.

 This project was supported by the National Center for Research Resources and the National Center for Advancing Translational Sciences, National Institutes of Health, through UCSF-CTSI Grant Numbers UL1 RR024131 and UL1 TR000004.
 Its contents are solely the responsibility of the authors and do not necessarily represent the